OrangeTux/loempia/README.md

 # Loempia

-Rust implementation of the [EBB (EiBotBoard)](https://evil-mad.github.io/EggBot/ebb.html#) command set.
-Among other things, this API is used by the pen plotters from [Evil Mad Scientist](https://shop.evilmadscientist.com/)
+Loempia is a Rust tool set for controlling the pen plotter from [Evil Mad Scientist](https://shop.evilmadscientist.com/).
+This plotter implements the [EBB (EiBotBoard)](https://evil-mad.github.io/EggBot/ebb.html#) command set.

+One of my first goals for this project plot hiking trails.

 ## Quick start